November 16th, 2020

 Techstars Pathfinder Membership matches corporate innovators with exactly the right startups who can turn innovative ideas into business opportunities and open new revenue streams.
 The ultimate goal is to speed corporate innovators to action.
 That can mean establishing partnerships, building proofs of concept, identifying and seizing investment opportunities, or acquiring teams, technologies and/or customers.

 The Techstars Sustainability Challenge is the anchor project for bringing together a group of members in 2020 to drive real progress toward a more sustainable world.

 The Techstars worldwide network helps entrepreneurs succeed.
-Founded in 2006, Techstars began with three simple ideas — entrepreneurs create a better future for everyone, collaboration drives innovation, and great ideas can come from anywhere.
-Now we are on a mission to enable every person on the planet to contribute to, and benefit from, the success of entrepreneurs.
+Founded in 2006, Techstars began with three simple ideas—entrepreneurs create a better future for everyone, collaboration drives innovation, and great ideas can come from anywhere.
+Now we are on a mission to enable every person on the planet to contribute to, and benefit from the success of entrepreneurs.
 In addition to operating accelerator programs and venture capital funds, we do this by connecting startups, investors, corporations, and cities to help build thriving startup communities.
-Techstars has invested in more than 2,300 companies that today have a combined market cap valuation of more than $185 billion. www.techstars.com
+Techstars has invested in more than 2,400 companies with a combined market cap of more than $204B. www.techstars.com

 Welcoming the World to Toronto